P2 House - Living Room

 Though a higher investment, skylights take advantage of natural light, reducing the need for artificial lighting and thus reducing energy costs.
 Research glass coatings that allow light, but not too much heat, from entering your home.

-Changing just 15 bulbs to energy-saving models saves about $50 per year in your home energy bill.
+Changing just 15 bulbs to energy-saving models can save about $50 per year on your home energy bill.
 Traditionally, light bulbs were purchased by looking for the wattage measure, but when purchasing new bulbs, look for Lumens, which measure brightness.

 There are a few different options when shopping for bulbs.
 Incandescent bulbs use a wire filament made from tungsten metal.
-Since much Much of their energy is converted to heat and only a small percentage is converted into visible light (about 15 lumens per watt).
-In August 2022, President Biden’s Department of Energy (DOE) declared a ban on manufacturing and selling bulbs that produce fewer than 45 lumens per watt.
-The DOE has estimated that the new rules will positively impact U.S. residents by saving $3 billion on utility bills.
+Since much of their energy is converted to heat, and only a small percentage is converted into visible light (about 15 lumens per watt).
+In August 2022, President Biden’s Department of Energy (DOE) banned the manufacturing and selling of bulbs that produce fewer than 45 lumens per watt.
+The DOE has estimated that the new rules will impact U.S. residents by saving $3 billion on utility bills.
 According to a recent report, this ban will cause a significant decrease in carbon emissions, with an estimated reduction of 222 million metric tons.
 You are still permitted to use existing incandescent bulbs, but we recommend safely disposing of them and using them more efficiently.

 Compact Fluorescent Lights (CFLs) use less energy and maintain a longer lifespan than incandescent bulbs; however, they are gas discharge lamps that contain mercury.
-Special care must be taken with broken bulbs, and they should never be thrown in the trash.
+Special care must be taken with broken bulbs and should never be thrown in the trash.
 Contact your local neighborhood recycling center for details on safe disposal.
-With a lifespan and energy efficiency superior to both incandescent bulbs and CFLs, LEDs are the newest bulbs.
-While their initial cost is higher, most bulbs last for about 15 years.
-LEDs are the most cost-effective and energy efficient.
+LEDs are the newest bulbs with a lifespan and energy efficiency superior to both incandescent bulbs and CFLs.
+While their initial cost is higher, most bulbs last about 15 years.
+LEDs are the most cost-effective and energy-efficient.

 Learn more about energy-efficient lighting | Watch Video >